8cylinder/kompressor/README.md

 ```

 **Convert** — Convert the image to a different format.
 Supported
-formats are png, jpeg and webp.
+formats are png, jpeg, webp and avif.

 ```bash
 # convert image.png to image.webp